larnelle15/Multi-scanner/WiFi scanner.md

 This is the most efficient scanner for ethical hacking and mitigating security risks through penetration testing.
+I don't have the necessary permissions to scan nearby networks but I can use "sudo" for elevated script privileges.
+It's easier